-- Hiking Trails on Monhegan: While the village of Monhegan is clustered around the harbor of the same-named island, the rest of the 700-acre rock is comprised of picturesque wild lands, with miles of trails crossing open meadows and tracing rocky bluffs.
+- Hiking Trails on Monhegan: While the village of Monhegan (see above) is clustered around the harbor of the same-named island, the rest of the 700-acre rock is comprised of picturesque wild lands, with miles of trails crossing open meadows and tracing rocky bluffs.

 - From the Deck of a Windjammer: See Maine as many saw it for centuries—from the ocean, looking inland.
 Sailing ships depart from various harbors along the coast, particularly from Rockland and Camden.
 Spend between a night and a week exploring the dramatic shoreline.